-Notes. - Take of licensed environmental water and take under licences held by the Commonwealth Environmental Water Holder are not included in the calculation as they fall outside the definition of take for consumptive use. - 2 Consumptive use and take are defined in section 4 of the Water Act 2007 of the Commonwealth.
+Notes. - Annual actual take and annual permitted take are defined in the Dictionary.
+Take of licensed environmental water and take under licences held by the Commonwealth Environmental Water Holder are not included in the calculation as they fall outside the definition of take for consumptive use... - 2 Consumptive use and take are defined in section 4 of the Water Act 2007 of the Commonwealth.